Page last updated:

 1 error occurred: * restore script for job mysql-restore failed on mysql/0. ...
 Monit start failed: Timed out waiting for monit: 2m0s

 This happens when the MySQL job fails to start within the timeout period.
 It ends up in an Execution Failed state and

 Ensure that your MySQL Server cluster has only one instance.
 If there is more than one instances of MySQL Server, the restore fails with a

 monit start timeout.
 Scale down to one instance and retry.

 If your MySQL Server cluster is already scaled down to one node, it might have taken longer than normal to restart the cluster.
 To manually verify and retry:

-To list the VMs in your deployment, run:
+List the VMs in your deployment by running:

 bosh -e BOSH-DIRECTOR-IP --ca-cert /var/tempest/workspaces/default/root_ca_certificate \ -d DEPLOYMENT-NAME \ ssh

 BOSH-DIRECTOR-IPis the BOSH Director IP.
-For how to retrieve this IP address, see the Retrieve BOSH Director Address section of the Restoring Pivotal Platform from Backup with BBR topic.
+To retrieve this IP address, see Retrieve BOSH Director Address in Restoring Pivotal Platform from Backup with BBR.

 DEPLOYMENT-NAMEis the deployment name.
-For how to retrieve the deployment name, see the Identify Your Deployment section of the Restoring Pivotal Platform from Backup with BBR topic.
+To retrieve the deployment name, see Identify Your Deployment in Restoring Pivotal Platform from Backup with BBR.